 As I walked past them, I swear, I was 16 again.
 Just for a second.
 It was that same feeling of being on the outside of the popular kids' circle, where you just know they’re making comments about everyone who walks by.
 It’s a feeling that just shrinks you right down to nothing.

-I was just so done.
-I mean, first the snub at the school, and now this.
-I was fuming.
-I turned to her, all ready to say something, and before I could even get a word out, she looked right at me and said, “I’m so sorry, I have a sick child at home and I needed to keep it on during class.”
-Well, that shut me up fast.
-All that self-righteous anger just… evaporated.
-And I felt like such a complete jerk.
-In ten seconds, I realized I’d just done the exact same thing to her that I was so mad at those parents for doing to me.
+I was just so fed up.
+I mean, first the school snub, and now this.
+I was livid.
+I turned to her, ready to give her a piece of my mind, and before I could even get a word out, she looked right at me and said, “I’m so sorry, I have a sick child at home, and I needed to keep it on during class.”
+Well, that gave me a quick reality check.
+All that righteous indignation just. dissipated.
+And I felt like a complete idiot.
+In ten seconds, I realised that I had just done to her exactly what I was so mad at those parents for doing to me.

-I'm always telling my kids not to jump to conclusions, and here I am, being a big fat hypocrite.
-I mean, what do I really know about that group of parents?
+Like any self-aware parent, I always tell my kids not to jump to conclusions, and yet here I am, being a big fat hypocrite.
+What did I really know about that group of parents?
 Absolutely nothing.
-Maybe they were there supporting a friend who just got bad news.
-Maybe they feel just as awkward as I do and they’ve found a little group that feels safe.
-Or what if they were planning something nice for the teachers?
-My whole internal story about them being judgmental was just that—a story I made up.
+Maybe they were there to support a friend who’d just gotten some bad news.
+Maybe they were feeling as awkward as I was and had found solace in a small familiar group.
+Or maybe they were planning something nice for the teachers.
+My assumption about them being judgmental wasn’t a fact—it was just a story that I had concocted in my head.
 Who was I to judge them?

-I’ve tried so hard to raise my kids to be open-minded and kind, and I guess that means I have to lead by example, for real.
-Today was a big lesson.
-It reminds me of all the good things I actually have in my life.
-And it really brings back something my dad used to say to me when I was little, “When you point one finger at someone, remember there are three pointing back at you!”
+I have worked so hard to teach my children to be open-minded and kind, and I guess that means I have to practice what I preach, you know?
+Today was a big learning day.
+It just reminds me of all the good things I actually have in my life.
+And it really brings back something my dad used to tell me when I was a kid, “When you point one finger at someone, remember there are three pointing back at you!”
 He was so right.

-These last few years have been tough on everyone, I think.
-But despite all of it, there’s still so much to be grateful for.
-So as the holidays get closer, I’m just reminding myself to try and do a little less judging and a little more...
+These past few years have been hard on all of us, I think.
+But in spite of all of that, there is still so much to be thankful for.
+And as the holiday season approaches, I am just trying to remind myself to do a little less judging and a little more.
 Thanksgiving.

 It’s a work in progress, I guess.